EliasHami/gamma/README.md

 eslint-config-prettier: Turns off all ESLint rules that have the potential to interfere with Prettier rules.

-eslint-plugin-prettier: Turns Prettier rules into ESLint rules. // issue with installation
+eslint-plugin-prettier: Turns Prettier rules into ESLint rules. // needs prettier 3.0.0 which is not "wanted"

 eslint-config-next : The default configuration (eslint-config-next) includes everything you need to have an optimal out-of-the-box linting experience in Next.js.
 Recommended rule-sets from the following ESLint plugins are all used within eslint-config-next: eslint-plugin-react